suhanimitra/PokemonGameV2/README.md

 # pa4-template

-## You must pass your code from pa3 to this repository
+## Code passed from EC327PokemonGameV1 to this repository

+This repository contains the code for an Intro to Software Engineering course project.
+Please see project guidelines under file "PA4_fall22.pdf."

 The WildPokemon will start following a trainer if they're in the same location.
 This triggers the boolean member I added in the Trainer class, hasPokemon, to be true.